Switzerland Sampler: A First-timer's Tour

 2 nights.
 Your first night, indulge in a hearty Lyonnaise meal at the Bistrot du Bœuf Rouge.
 For lunch the next day, head out to the vineyards for exquisite seasonal cuisine at the Domaine de Châteauvieux.
 Back in Geneva, have a relatively light Ticinese supper at La Favola.
 Fill the time between meals with a brisk stroll along the quais or a visit to one of the city's many museums.

 1 night.
-Testing Philippe Rochat's mettle at Restaurant de l'Hôtel de Ville in nearby Crissier may be the triumph of the trip—but reserve judgment for after Basel and Zürich.
+Philippe Rochat has finally retired from Restaurant de l'Hôtel de Ville, but Chef Benoit Violier is already winning hearts—and stomachs—with his fresh twist on haute cuisine.
+This may be the triumph of the trip, but reserve judgment for after Basel and Zürich.
 At night, head down to the waterfront at Ouchy and have a chic, light supper at the Café Beau-Rivage.

 1 night.
 Two hours north, lunch at Bruderholz, which gives Philippe Rochat a run for his money.
 Then, after visiting, say, the Münster and the history museum, relax in the downstairs bistro at the Teufelhof: the light specialties are prepared by Michael Baader, who is chef for the top-notch restaurant upstairs as well.

 2 nights.
 Step back in time for a meal at Zunfthaus zur Zimmerleuten, a medieval guildhall dating back to 1708.
 Then, after a thorough walking tour of Zürich's Old Town, you can settle in for an atmospheric, old-world evening at the Picasso- and Matisse-lined Kronenhalle.